 14. All Open Class Livestock Exhibitors must complete and sign the Entry Form By August 23th, 2014: 4-Her's showing in open

 class must comply with this deadline. .

 15. All registration papers will be checked by the department superintendents.

-end of the south parking lot by the railroad tracks.
-Exhibitors are asked if trailers are not needed during the fair to please take
+of the south parking lot by the railroad tracks.
+Exhibitors are asked if trailers are not needed during the fair to please take them

 17. All exhibitors are responsible for cleaning their stalls and pens before leaving on Sunday.

 18. Any Registered Breed with two or less animals will be shown in other registered breeds.

 19. All animals shown in pairs classes must have shown as individual and only one pair per class.

 20. Herdsman contest for each open livestock department.
 This is open to any open class exhibitor that is not exhibiting in 4-H.

 Guidelines for Exhibitors Entering Livestock in Competitive Events